BarnabyRumbold/logistic_regression_streamlit_app/README.md

 python app.py
 ```

-You can provide new datasets for inference by modifying the `data/input.csv` file.

 ## Model Explanation
 Logistic regression is a statistical method used for binary classification.
 In this application, it predicts whether a patient will attend an appointment (1) or not (0) based on historical data.